Countries Which Have Hosted The Most F1 Races

 Germany has hosted the second-most F1 races of any country.
 The Nurburgring and Hockenheim have shared the majority of races in the country, while AVUS hosted just one race – the 1959 German Grand Prix.

-2023 will be only the eighth season ( after 1950, 1955, 1960, 2015, 2017, 2021 and 2022) in which Germany has not hosted a round of the World Championship.
+2024 is be only the ninth season (after 1950, 1955, 1960, 2015, 2017, 2021, 2022 and 2023) in which Germany has not hosted a round of the World Championship.

 In addition to the German Grand Prix, the European and Luxembourg races were also held at the Nurburgring.
 The 2020 Eifel Grand Prix was the 79th race to be held in Germany, and it made the Nurburgring the first circuit to have hosted F1 races with four different event titles.